KenKundert/sshconfig/README.rst

 80 and 443.
 Finally, while it is rare to find port 80 blocked, it is common for the ISP to pass all port 80 traffic through a transparent http proxy.
 This would prevent prevent port 80 from being used by SSH.
-So, if at a very minimum, if you are going to support multiple SSH ports, you should try to include port 443 in your list.
+So, if at a very minimum, if you are going to configure a server to support multiple SSH ports, you should try to include port 443 in your list.
+If you would like to support more, I recommend 22 (SSH), 53 (DNS), 80 (HTTP), 443 (HTTPS).
+In my experience, these are the least likely to be blocked.

 If a host is capable of accepting connections on more than one port, you should use the choose() method of the ports object to select the appropriate port.